laisong-22004009/laisong-22004009.github.io/_pages/about.md

 - [Assistant Prof. Linyan Cui's Scholar Profile](https://scholar.google.com/citations?user=STHzWcEAAAAJ)

 ### Research Interests
-My research interests include but are not limited to Continual Learning, Multi-Objective Optimization and LLMs.
+My research interests include but are not limited to CL, MOO and LLMs.

-### Contact
-For any academic inquiries or collaboration opportunities, please feel free to contact me at [songlai2-c@my.cityu.edu.hk].

 Thank you for visiting my page!